HMAS Waterhen (D22): World War II

 With war in Europe looming, Waterhen was recommissioned on 1 September 1939.
 On 14 November, Waterhen sailed to Singapore, then after rendezvousing with the rest of the Australian Destroyer Flotilla (referred to as the "Scrap Iron Flotilla" by German propagandists), headed for the Mediterranean.
 While en route, Waterhen detached to participate in the unsuccessful hunt for the German warship Admiral Graf Spee.
 During the early part of her Mediterranean deployment, Waterhen was involved in convoy escort and anti-submarine patrols, but these were mostly uneventful until Italy entered the war in August 1940.

 On 17 August, the destroyer performed shore bombardments of the Libyan coast.
 On 21 August, they did the same at Bardia.
 In October, Waterhen escorted supply ships to Crete, where a forward base was being set up to assist in the Allied reinforcement of Greece.
 On 25 December, the ship captured the Italian sailing vessel Tireremo Diritto.
-On 30 December, Waterhen unintentionally rammed and sank the anti-submarine trawler HMS Bandalero, and was forced to dock for repairs.
+On 30 December, Waterhen accidentally rammed and sank the anti-submarine trawler HMS Bandalero, and was forced to dock for repairs.
 In April, Waterhen became involved in Allied evacuations from Greece and Crete.
 After this, she was assigned to the Tobruk Ferry Service; supply runs to the Allied force besieged at Tobruk.